gecr07/CEH-Notes/README.md

 Web of trust (WoT) is a trust model of PGP, OpenPGP, and GnuPG accessible systems.In WoT, everyone in the network is a CA, and they can sign for other trusted entities.WoT is a network chain in which individuals intermediately validate each other’s certificates using their signatures.
 Every user in the network has a ring of public keys to encrypt the data, and they introduce many other users whom they trust.

+ ## Cyber Threat Intelligence

+ ## Tactical threat intelligence

+Is the most basic form of threat intelligence.
+These are your common indicators of compromise (IOCs).
+Tactical intelligence is often used for machine-to-machine detection of threats and for incident responders to search for specific artifacts in enterprise networks.

+## Operational threat intelligence

+provides insight into actor methodologies and exposes potential risks.
+It fuels more meaningful detection, incident response, and hunting programs.
+Where tactical threat intelligence gives analysts context on threats that are already known, operational intelligence brings investigations closer to uncovering completely new threats.

+## Strategic threat intelligence

+ Provides a big picture look at how threats and attacks are changing over time.
+Strategic threat intelligence may be able to identify historical trends, motivations, or attributions as to who is behind an attack.
+Knowing the who and why of your adversaries also provides clues to their future operations and tactics.
+This makes strategic intelligence a solid starting point for deciding which defensive measures will be most effective

+ ## Enumeration
+ Is one of the most important steps in ethical hacking because it gives hackers the necessary information to launch an attack.
+For example, hackers who want to crack passwords need to know the usernames of valid users on that system.
+Enumerating the target system can extract this information (CrashTestSecurity.com, 2022).